 Mediterranean style healthy chili with ground turkey, beans and a homemade chili seasoning.
 My friends call it award winning because it's the best chili recipe they've had!

-Whenever I make recipes like this (including my mom’s Bolognese sauce for pasta) I double the quantities and freeze the half for later use.
-It always makes me happy to know that a bag of delicious healthy turkey chili waits for me in the freezer and that I won’t have to spend any time in the kitchen cooking it from scratch.
+Whenever I make recipes like this (including my mom's spaghetti sauce with ground beef - Bolognese) I double the quantities and freeze the half for later use.
+It always makes me happy to know that a bag of delicious healthy turkey chili waits for me in the freezer and that I won't have to spend any time in the kitchen cooking it from scratch.
 All I have to do is cook some rice or warm some homemade pita bread and I have myself the perfect, easy weeknight dinner.

 But what is chili?

 According to mvtimes.com chili is a thick sauce of meat and chilies (peppers).
 For a lot of people meat is essential while for others beans should never exist in it.
 Many recipes include tomatoes, but there also a lot of chili recipes without.

 Is Turkey Chili good for you?
 And is it healthier than beef chili?

 Yes it is!
 Most dietary guidelines recommend reducing the amount of dark red meat since over-consumption is linked with heart and cardiovascular problems.
 White lean meat like chicken and turkey breast is considered to be healthier and also has fewer calories, so it's perfect for anyone who's watching his weight.

 In addition, turkey is a great source of selenium, an important antioxidant mineral that plays a key role in the metabolism.
 To sum up, this turkey chili is high in protein, very low in fat and has plenty of vegetables added so it's definitely good for you!

 Turkey chili ingredients